Bioinorganic Chemistry of Aluminium & Silicon

 The Unit started off with three general themes, of which our group focus is Aluminium and Silicon in Biology.
 The group is lead by Professor Chris Exley and the current research themes within the group are varied, including metals and amyloids; biosilicification in plant species; human exposure to Aluminium, whether intentional (e.g. in antiperspirants or adjuvants) or unintentional; and hydroxyaluminosilicates.

 Novel research presented at the Keele meetings is submitted to a Keele Issue of the Journal for Inorganic Biochemistry.
 This is not simply a conference proceedings; it is a regular issue in which all submissions are rigorously peer reviewed and edited.
-Please check our Keele Meetings web pages to check for updates, and for the latest Keele JIB issue coming soon!
+Please check our Keele Meetings web pages to check for updates, and for the latest Keele JIB issue, which is out now!